top of page

 ⚠️ One important clarification

-Even if your deductible matches these numbers, that alone doesn’t guarantee eligibility.
+Even if your deductible matches these numbers, that alone doesn't guarantee eligibility.
+The plan has to be officially designated as an HDHP by your insurer.
+When in doubt, just ask them directly.

 New in 2026 — Expanded Access